karimulla06/activity-planner/README.md

 The submit button should be enabled only if all the input boxes have values.
 Add validations to ensure that the input fields have a character limit of 20 and only letters are entered (no numbers or special characters except space should be allowed).

-On click of submit, fetch the available activities based on the number of participants by calling this API: https://www.boredapi.com/api/activity?participants={no_of \_participants}.
+On click of submit, fetch the available activities based on the number of participants by calling this API: https://www.boredapi.com/api/activity?participants={no_of_participants}.
 Call this API until either a duplicate activity is received in the response or you get 5 unique activities.

 Display the name of participants and list of activities sorted in ascending order based on price.